nextcloud/documentation/admin_manual/installation/installation_source.rst

 Recommended for specific apps (*optional*):

-* PHP module bz2
-* PHP module curl
 * PHP module exif (for image rotation in pictures app)
-* PHP module intl
-* PHP module ldap (for ldap integration)
-* PHP module mcrypt
-* PHP module openssl

-For performance increase (*optional* / select one of the following):
+For enhanced performance (*optional* / select only one of the following):

 * PHP module apc
 * PHP module apcu